 - Mothers's Name:

 - Kranji War Cemetery, Plot 1, Row A, Grave 1, Age 22.

 - Killed in action, by a gunshot to the chest

 - Where killed at map reference 763132 by Major A. Cough Party 21.12.1942

 Bill Innes was with 28th Bn Militia for at least 3 years prior to enlisting with 2/4th.
 Lt-Col Anketell, Commanding Officer of 2/4th was also with the 28th Militia.

 Bill was a member of A.A.
 Platoon HQ Coy and was killed in action, receiving a gunshot wound to his chest at Ulu Pandan on 12 February 1942.
+He was only 22 years old.
 The Ulu Pandan action took place in the dark of night commencing at 2100 hours.

 Bill was a talented all-round sportsman.
 He excelled in cycling, cricket and football.